mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 They stopped scheduling calls to review work with me.
 They occasionally shared updates over email, but comments I left on their designs sat ignored for weeks.

-At the time, I chalked it up to the holidays.
+I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

 The new year started, and not only did the pace stay slow, the quality of the work degraded.
-We had an easy, clear communication at the start of the project, but now a minor note about background color would require three back-and-forths.
+The easy, clear communication we had at the start of the project was gone, and now a minor note about background color would require three back-and-forths.

 ## "I just don't know when we'll have the hours"